TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

 - ✅ Structured data storage with field-level access
 - ✅ Basic filtering on data fields
 - ✅ Efficient indexing for tabular data
+- ✅ Schema management in the same container as data

 ### Query Processing
 - ✅ Natural language query handling